wmingcr/LeetCode-Java/905 Sort Array By Parity/README.md

 # Discussion

 Other ways, like creat a new array with length equals to length of Array A. Scan the array twice, first time assign even values, second time assign odd values.
+It might be easy to understand.
+However, it's not efficient.
+Have to scan the array twice, and create a new array.